 Include savings in your budget, and write a check to deposit into your savings account when you’re sitting down to pay the bills.
 To make the process easier, set up automatic deposits into your savings account.
 Schedule transfers on your payday and move the money before you can spend it.

 4. Start tracking expenses

-Tracking your expenses isn’t just important for budgeting, it’s crucial to see where your money is going and how you can save.
+Tracking your expenses is crucial to see where your money is going, and how you can save.

 For example, maybe you think you spend $200 a month eating out.
-Would it be a big surprise if you tracked your expenses and found you spend double that?
+But tracking might reveal that you actually spend double that amount.